 Protections for Cancer Patients

 Under the Affordable Care Act, also known as the ACA, an HMO is no longer allowed to discriminate against an individual just because they have a pre existing condition.
-This bill makes healthcare more affordable and accessible for cancer patients of all socioeconomic backgrounds.
+This bill makes obtaining affordable health insurance plans easier for cancer patients of all socioeconomic backgrounds.
 According to the new regulations put forth by the Affordable Care Act:

 - You cannot be refused insurance because of a pre existing condition.

 - You will not be presented with higher premium rates if you have a pre existing condition.

 - Your insurance company cannot refuse to pay for treatment for pre existing conditions.

 - Insurance companies cannot limit the amount they pay for healthcare annually or in your lifetime.